 Low-voltage LED lighting was placed in front of the three panels and near the new trees, making the yard even more beautiful at night.

-Wendy Wilson knew she wanted to do something to reduce her water use and make a difference during the drought.
+Our April 2016 H2O Hero, Wendy Wilson, knew she wanted to do something to reduce her water use and make a difference during the drought.
 She had a water meter installed at her home in 2014 and was able to track the exact amount of water she used each month, and decided to take some steps to conserve.

 Wendy enrolled in the University of California Cooperative Extension Master Gardener training class offered by Sacramento County and learned more about her plants’ water needs, the best irrigation systems to use, and about low-water use plants that would be pleasing to the eye and also attract beneficial insects and wildlife.